CaptainStorm21/react-redux-airplane/README.md

   The Store is the core of the entire application
     it maintains that state object and responds to actions that are being dispatched
-    it handsle these responses by calllong reducer function Flux data flow: Store maintains the store , responsds to actions by calling a reducer reducer takes an old state and action, return a new value
+    it handsle these responses by calllong reducer function.

+Flux data flow: Store
+  maintains the store , responsds to actions by calling a reducer reducer takes an old state and action, return a new value